Rhinemann/mage-hack/src/chapters/Skills.typ

 #block(breakable: false)[
   ==== Politics
-  General knowledge of political structures and methodologies, but more practically shows your character's ability to navigate those systems and make them work the way she intends.
-With Politics, she knows the right person to ask to get something done.
+  General knowledge of political structures and methodologies, but more practically shows your character's ability to navigate those systems and make them work the way they intend.
+With Politics, they know the right person to ask to get something done.
 ]

 *Suggested Specialties:* Bureaucracy, Church, Consilium, Democratic, Local, Order, Organized Crime, Scandals.